craigmcchesney/pyplc/README.md

 ```
 python genPLC.py --progUnitsFile ./progUnits.gatt.csv ./device-info.gatt.csv --tags
 ```
+This will display a list of supported and unsupported devices.
+If there are unsupported devices, the next task is to modify the pyplc generator to support them.
+This entails deriving a class from "PlcDevice", and implementing the appropriate methods, mostly class names for the associated PLC objects.
+The best thing to do is find a similar pump, gauge, or valve, and copy that section as a starting point.
+You'll need to implement methods that reference the PLC objects to create in the PLC and simulation code, a function block type for the PLC and both a struct and function block for the simulation.
+So if your new device doesn't use existing PLC and simulation objects, you'll have to add those classes too, again using existing classes as a starting point.
+It's all pretty straightforward.
 ### run genPLC.py
 To run the generator using the device info and volumes csv files created above, to create just plc artifacts:
 ```